cryptpad/documentation/user_guide/security.rst

 You may also want to

 * set the :ref:`role  <team_roles_and_permissions>` of a member to viewer and selectively share edit rights to this person.
-* Use :ref:`access lists <access_list>` to limit the access to a file to specific contacts.
+* use :ref:`access lists <access_list>` to limit the access to a file to specific contacts.

 Access of former team members
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The encryption keys for team communication are static.
+The team communication is encrypted with static keys.
-This implies that a former team member has the keys.
+This implies that a former team member still has the keys.
-A former team member can therefore still decrypt team messages and also has the same access to the team's document as before.
+A former team member can therefore potentially decrypt team messages and can also keep the same access to the team's document as before.
 However, this requires to modify the client source code as the official one does neither store the keys nor decrypt any messages of a team which the user is not part of.